Economics Summer Courses

 Online: TWTh, 01:00PM - 04:00PM

 Microeconomics studies the decisions and interactions of consumers and businesses, resulting in an understanding of the process by which prices and quantities are determined in a market setting.
-Forms of industrial organization such as competition, monopoly, and oligopoly are explored.
-Also studied are the markets for labor and other factors of production.
+Forms of industrial organization, such as competition, monopoly, and oligopoly, are explored.
+The markets for labor and other factors of production are also studied as a part of this course.

 CRN: 14871